aquuamon/PCemon-Center/README.md

 # PCemon Center

 Hi!
-This suite contains different softwares to help alean, repair and restore your PC.
+This suite contains different softwares to help clean, repair and restore your PC.

+Also, they may slightly have been influenced by the nostalgia of Pokémon. :)

 -----------
 REST